Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Apparatus

 \subsection{Radio-frequency system}

 The CRES cell forms the first section of the waveguide through which cyclotron radiation travels toward the amplifiers (Low Noise Factory LNF-LNC22\_40WA).
 For the Phase II decay cell used in this work, a circular waveguide was chosen over the rectangular WR-42 used previously~\cite{Asner:2014cwa}, to increase the volume and to accept circular polarization.
 In the frequency range \SIrange[range-units = single]{25.8}{27.0}{\giga\hertz}, waveguide of radius \SI{5.02}{\milli\meter} supports two propagating modes, TE$_{11}$ and TM$_{01}$.
 The electron couples well to the TE$_{11}$ mode and only weakly to the TM$_{01}$ mode (\autoref{fig:modecoupling}).
 The coupling is maximal on-axis and falls off to a small value near the wall.

 The cyclotron radiation emitted by a trapped electron propagates both downward and upward, passing through RF-transparent CaF$_2$ windows (United Crystals Inc.) that confine the radioactive gas (Fig.~\ref{fig:apparatus}).
-This crystalline material has a coefficient of thermal expansion that matches copper at low temperatures, and is known to have low permeability to tritium~\cite{osti_4351657}.
+This crystalline material has a coefficient of thermal expansion that matches copper at low temperatures, and it is known to have low permeability to tritium~\cite{osti_4351657}.
 To minimize interference from reflections, the downward-propagating radiation is absorbed in a custom-made cryogenic RF terminator.
 Beyond the uppermost window, the upward-propagating circularly polarized radiation is converted to linear polarization by a quarter-wave `plate.'
 The radiation is then transmitted via a WR-42 single-mode rectangular waveguide, including a gold-coated stainless steel section for thermal insulation, to cryogenic amplifiers held at \SI{30}{\kelvin}.
 Residual reflections from the windows, joints, and transitions create weak resonant cavity modes within the gas cell, which enhance spontaneous emission at particular frequencies and locations within the trap.
 These resonances significantly modify the response to signals from electrons as a function of trap position and frequency, presenting a difficult analysis challenge.
-For example, the quarter-wave plate's reflection of the TM$_{01}$ mode creates a sharp cavity-like absorption resonance that, despite the weak coupling to the electron, can clearly be seen in the efficiency function at \SI{25.925}{\giga\hertz}, as described in \autoref{sec:slope_correction}.